Invoice numbering: how to set up a system that satisfies HMRC

 What HMRC requires

-- Numbers must be sequential — you cannot randomly skip to a higher number
+- Numbers must be sequential — you cannot skip randomly to a higher number

 Invoice number formats that work